RafaelDouglasOliveira/gazeus/README.md

 # gazeus
 Lib para usar as chamadas do repósitorio do gitHub

+Versão 0.0.1

-Para importa a lib versão atual 0.0.1
+Para importa a lib

 gradle